Our Significant Projects

 Ararat Rural City is undergoing an economic and social infrastructure boom which will support growth in the region for decades to come.

-The Western Highway (A8) is being progressively upgraded as a four-lane divided highway between Ballarat and Stawell.
-It is expected that the highway upgrades will decrease travelling times between The decreased travel times in the region will benefit businesses, employees and students travelling between Ararat, Ballarat and Melbourne.
+The Western Highway (A8) is being progressively upgraded as a four-lane divided highway between Ballarat and Stawell.The highway upgrades will decrease travelling times between Ararat and places East.
+These decreased travel times in the region will benefit businesses, employees and students travelling between Ararat, Ballarat and Melbourne.

 The National Broadband Network (NBN) will provide high-speed broadband access to all Australian homes and businesses, improving access and communications across regional areas.
-Ararat Rural City and the surrounding region, known as the broader “Horsham Cluster”, has been chosen as one of the first areas in Victoria to receive the NBN Fixed Wireless service1 .
+Ararat Rural City and the surrounding region, known as the broader “Horsham Cluster”, has been chosen as one of the first areas in Victoria to receive the NBN Fixed Wireless service.

 The Murray Basin Rail Project was announced in August 2015 by Victorian Premier Daniel Andrews.
 The $416 million project is standardising and upgrading the entire Murray Basin rail network.
 Train lines from Geelong to Mildura, Manangatang, Sea Lake and Murrayville will be standardised, and the existing previously unused standard gauge connection between Maryborough and Ararat was reopened in January 2018.
 This connects regional Victoria to the ports of Portland, Geelong and Melbourne, as well as improving freight connections to southern New South Wales and South Australia.
 By enabling more freight to be moved by rail, the project will increase the efficiency of the freight network, remove around 20,000 truck trips to the ports each year and keep export industries competitive.
 The ports of Geelong and Portland will more actively compete for bulk export freight from the Murray Basin.
 Major works commenced in the second half of 2016 and 270 jobs were created during construction.